hynek/characteristic/docs/examples.rst

    >>> ic.a = 43
    Traceback (most recent call last):
     ...
-   TypeError: Attribute 'a' of class 'AnotherImmutableClass' is immutable.
+   AttributeError: Attribute 'a' of class 'AnotherImmutableClass' is immutable.

 And if you want your classes to have certain attributes private, ``characteristic`` will keep your keyword arguments clean if not told otherwise\ [*]_: